AePS Security Guide: How to Prevent Fraud and Biometric Misuse

 Act Quickly to Report

-If you suspect any fraudulent activity on your AePS account, or if you notice an unauthorised transaction, the most important thing is to act immediately.
+If you suspect any fraudulent activity on your AePS account, or if you notice an unauthorised transaction, it is imperative to act immediately.
 Every minute counts in fraud cases, as quick action can often prevent further loss and improve the chances of recovering your money.
-Don’t delay; make reporting your top priority.
+Do not delay; make reporting your top priority.

 Prompt reporting is your best defence.